rrwbec/humans-in-the-loop/Imitating Human Cognition in AI Systems.md

 ![planning](assets/images/fig-building-bridges.png)

 Like everything else, plans will be compositional so wider plans will include common sub-steps and so on.
 For example, when tidying the kitchen, there will be patterns for where any given item should go and the intermediate steps (opening a cupboard door).
-Driving vehicles has many such actions from looking ahead and behind, planning the desired speed, adjusting the controls to meet this, and so on.
+Driving a vehicle has many such actions from looking ahead and behind, planning the desired speed, adjusting the controls to meet this, and so on.
 Many of these will be the usual next step or a short sequence (mirror, signal, manoeuvre).
 When implementing a plan, there will be a level of detail where the autopilot can deal with the intervening steps (e.g. walking, picking up objects, changing visual focus etc).

 By not inventing anything new for planning and general thinking (minimalism principle), we are gaining a number of benefits...

 - The data type for planning is compatible with the autopilot - they can share data easily.
 - We inherit the autopilot abilities in real-world understanding, prediction, transparency, manipulating objects, focus, composition and so on.
-- The emotion markers will be critical in assiting with the many micro-decisions that will need to be made in any activity.
+- The emotion markers will be critical in assiting with the many micro-decisions that must be made for any activity in a complex world.

 The construction of plans will involve pre-existing thought patterns that are triggered in certain circumstances.
 For example, if completing an actual jigsaw puzzle there are a number of standard and learnable behaviours such as...